knowledge-ai/kgai-py-crawler/README.md

 - Begin with an existing or new git repository.
 You’ll use the ‘`git secret’` commands to add the keyrings and information to make the git-secret hide and reveal files in this repository.

-- Initialize the git-secret repository by running git secret init command. the `.gitsecret/` folder will be created, Note all the contents of the .gitsecret/ folder should be checked in, /except/ the random_seed file.
+- Initialize the git-secret repository by running `git secret init` command. the `.gitsecret/` folder will be created, Note all the contents of the .gitsecret/ folder should be checked in, /except/ the random_seed file.
 In other words, of the files in .gitsecret, only the random_seed file should be mentioned in your .gitignore file.

-- Add the first user to the git-secret repo keyring by running git secret tell your@gpg.email.
+- Add the first user to the git-secret repo keyring by running `git secret tell your@gpg.email`.

 - Now it’s time to add files you wish to encrypt inside the git-secret repository.
 It can be done by running `git secret add <filenames...>` command.
 Make sure these files are ignored by mentions in `.gitignore`, otherwise git-secret won’t allow you to add them, as these files could be stored unencrypted.